eigerco/polka-storage-book/src/getting-started/local-testnet.md

 ### Start up the Kubernetes cluster

-Using `minikube`, you can start the cluster with the following command:
+Using `minikube`, start the cluster with the following command:

 ```
 minikube start
 ```

-You can read more about `minikube` on its [Getting Started](https://minikube.sigs.k8s.io/docs/handbook/controls/) page.
+More information about `minikube` is available on its [Getting Started](https://minikube.sigs.k8s.io/docs/handbook/controls/) page.

 ### Running the Parachain

-1. Create a `local-kube-testnet.toml` file on your machine with the following content.
+1. Create a `local-kube-testnet.toml` file with the following content:

 ```toml
 [settings]